shubataf2489/sep11-freedom-project/blog/entry04.md

 - Time management: Since I can't work only on the project, I'm trying to split up my work throughout the day.
 On Mondays, I try to find new findings or tutorials to work on, and whenever I have the time, I work on them.
 On Saturdays, my partner and I call to work and make progress on our project.
 On Sundays, I reflect on what I learned and take note of the useful things I learned.

+## Steps done:

+So far, my partner and I are on track with our plan.
+Our objective was to work on creating the setting for (2/26 - 3/21) three weeks.
+Since the setting is going to be the foundation of our game, we wanted to take our time with it.

+We thought that following a tutorial on making 3D buildings would make it easy for us to create the setting, but it wasn't helpful.
+So, we had to try other methods.
+We used shapes and our creativity instead of relying on the tutorial.

+We are a little ahead of schedule because we have already started coding our roads, which we were supposed to start coding next week.

 ## Next steps:
+Over the course of the next 2 weeks (03/10- 03/24), my partner and I want to learn the components and learn how to:
 - Making the game look realistic by adding characters, trees, cars, roads, target
 - Learn geometry component to help make cars
 - Also, we want to work on learning animation for making moving trees and a moving car.
-Over the course of 2 weeks, my partner and I want to learn the components:
 - Person (POV) - controls the camera/viewpoint
 - Hand-controls - to help the player move the player’s movement
 - Reflection - makes the characters stand out from the background by putting more light on top of them and adding a shadow.

 [Previous](entry03.md) | [Next](entry05.md)